alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 ###Apply

 - complete the [application](https://www.gov.uk/government/publications/endangered-species-application-for-travelling-exhibition-certificate)
-- send it to the address on the form
+- send it to the address on the form or email it to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc)

-You’ll get your certificate within xx days/weeks and there’s no fee.
+You’ll get your certificate within 15 working days and there’s no fee.

 [Question for SME: how regularly must you export to qualify for a certificate?]